ChristopherCa5/PWM-Speed-Controller/README.md

 1. Ground was disconnected from the RC input filter.
 2. Output was not connected to the pullup resistor.

+These would have been very difficult to find without the probe points, and the breadboard circuit to input signals that I knew worked.

 ## Completed LTspice Circuit

 ![Final speed controller schematic](Pictures%20and%20Videos/Final_Speed_controller.png)

 I didn't have time to implement the charge pump gate driver, but the circuit still worked well enough without it.
+I was originally going to make two of these circuits, but I had finals, so I ran out of time.
+I would have used one with the gate driver for the flywheels of the nerf gun, and one without the charge pump for the feeder.
+I wanted the gate driver since the nmos transistors I was using were still in the edge of their saturation region, meaning they still weren't completely switched on.
+Since we weren't driving very big motors, this ended up not really being a problem.

 ### LTspice Simulation Results

 ![LTspice simulation results](Pictures%20and%20Videos/LTspice_sim_results.png)

+Using 5 different input signals from 1ms to 2ms, the output PWM duty cycle increases from 0 to 100%.

 ### PWM Output Measured from the Oscilloscope

 https://github.com/user-attachments/assets/ff06a7a5-2d89-42f0-9809-bfd7686500d2

+Output PWM duty cycle increases as the input increases.

 ## Finished Circuit

 ![Finished circuit](Pictures%20and%20Videos/IMG_8663.JPG)

-## 📽️ Demo Video
+## Demo Video on RC car
 [![Watch the Demo](https://img.youtube.com/vi/I8uCNUa1c4s/maxresdefault.jpg)](https://www.youtube.com/watch?v=I8uCNUa1c4s&t=40s)